mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 library(ggspatial)
 library(ggplot2)
 library(viridis)
+#location for the data which is needed for analysis.
+#The actual data operations to create all of the data in the #.Rdata file is a multitude of pages.
 setwd("C:/Users/rm84/Desktop/research/HMM/data")
 load("workspacewithbasedata.RData")
-#Specifying the location of the csv files and creating string objects
+#Creating string objects to Specify the location of the csv files
 chain1='C:/Users/rm84/Documents/mA11_1.csv'
 chain2='C:/Users/rm84/Documents/mA11_2.csv'
 chain3='C:/Users/rm84/Documents/mA11_3.csv'